timdouglas/petlab/SOLUTION.md

 - 20:54
   Hooked up MUI table to API.
 Going to call it a night and pick it up again tomorrow.
   Time so far: 2 hours

+- 10:00
+  Picking this back up - first task is to finish off loading & error states in the product table.
+  Will probably refactor rendering of the table to show states more effectively.

+- 10:06
+  Added skeleton loader

+- 10:15
+  Added error state and memoised row rendering
+  Fix CRA react 18 reactDOM usage

+- 10:20
+  Split pagination into own component
+  Time for a coffee...

+- 10:30
+  Time to start building filter state

+- 10:37
+  Added basic filter state. price defaults to -1, can probably improve that later

+- 10:48
+  Added query to get unique list of tags
+  Added scenario for tag search

+- 11:25
+  Added tags filter and basic sidebar styling